bayesNMF: Fast Bayesian Poisson NMF with Automatically Learned Rank Applied to Mutational Signatures: Methodology

 After drawing a proposed value $P^*_{kn}$, the acceptance ratio can be computed as a ratio of likelihoods because priors cancel out from both the target and proposal distributions:

-For a fixed rank, the Normal and Poisson Bayesian NMF models have identical MAP solutions (up to scaling and permutation symmetries of NMF \citep{lee1999learning, donoho2003does}).
-Consequently, the Normal-based proposal captures the local curvature of the Poisson posterior near its mode, ensuring high overlap.
-This proposal is analogous to gradient-based methods (e.g., Metropolis-adjusted Langevin \citep{roberts1996exponential} or Hamiltonian Monte Carlo \citep{neal2011mcmc}), but we do not compute gradients explicitly.
+For a fixed rank, the Normal and Poisson Bayesian NMF models have approximately the same MAP solutions (up to scaling and permutation symmetries of NMF \citep{lee1999learning, donoho2003does}).
+Consequently, the Normal-based proposal captures the local curvature of the Poisson posterior near its mode, designed to have high overlap.

-The second model we introduce uses an Exponential prior.
-The proposal still takes the form of a Truncated Normal distribution, though functions $m(\cdot)$ and $s(\cdot)$ change.
+The second model we introduce places an Exponential prior on elements of $P$ and $E$.
+In order to adapt the Poisson+MH approach to this model, the proposal distribution is now based on a paired Normal likelihood NMF with Exponential priors.
+This proposal again takes the form of a Truncated Normal distribution but with redefined functions $m(\cdot)$ and $s(\cdot)$.

 In general, the Poisson+MH approach can only be used when the prior (which we assume is shared by the target and the proposal) leads to Normal Bayesian NMF full conditionals that are of known families, meaning Gamma priors cannot be used with this setup.
-The limitation is practical rather than fundamental---other proposal families could in principle accommodate Gamma priors but are not considered here.
+The limitation is practical rather than fundamental---other proposal families could, in principle, accommodate Gamma priors but are not considered here.